Analyze and share your data with Excel templates

 This template was created from the Settings page so it will appear on the menu under Excel Templates.
 If it had been created from a records list, it would appear under Personal Excel Templates.

-If you have Microsoft Excel Online, you can see the data in place in an Excel window in model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service.
+If you have Microsoft Excel Online, you can see the data in place in an Excel window in customer engagement apps (such as Dynamics 365 Sales and Customer Service).
 If not, or if you'd rather create the Excel file, click Download <template name>.

 Step 3: Analyze your data in Excel